-For a twin-head pump or Y-pipe installation, connect the differential pressure sensor to the main pump.
-The measuring points of the differential pressure sensor must be arranged in the collector pipe on the suction and discharge side of the twin-head pump system.
+For a two-pump or Y-pipe installation, connect the differential pressure sensor to the main pump.
+The measuring points of the differential pressure sensor must be arranged in the collector pipe on the suction and discharge side of the two-pump system.

-8.7 Making the electrical connection

-- Make the connections in accordance with the terminal allocation. - Earth the pump/installation as per regulations. • - Reinstall any uninstalled safety devices, e.g. module cover!
+- 8.7 Making the electrical connection - Make the connections in accordance with the terminal allocation. - Earth the pump/installation as per regulations. - · Reinstall any uninstalled safety devices, e.g. module cover!